pdf-raku/PDF-Class-raku/README.md

 ## Raw Data Access

-In general, PDF::Doc provides accessors for safe access and update of PDF objects.
+In general, PDF::Struct::Doc provides accessors for safe access and update of PDF objects.

 However you may choose to bypass accessors dereference hashes and arrays directly, for raw untyped access to internal data structures: